prediqtiv/prediqtiv.github.io/eye-cue/README.md

 * Add sounds
 * Add sun movement

+### Wish List

+* Snail slime for one symbol only
+* Cover stock option puts and calls
+* Show movement as candles

 ### Issues / Problems

 * 2017-03-26 ~ ****Colors, opacity, emissivity, lights, shading, shapes and sizes all need big looking at****